-Primeserv is strongly committed to the development and successful advancement of people, as we believe this to be key to the recovery of our economy and our society.
-Through our depth of expertise and specialised industry knowledge, we recognise that for Integrated Business Support Services and human capital management to be effective, individuals must be equipped across multiple disciplines.
-This includes having up-to-date knowledge, strategic thinking, skills, abilities, experience and intelligence.
+Primeserv is strongly committed to the development and successful advancement of people, as we believe this to be key to the development of our economy and our society.
+Through our depth of expertise and industry knowledge, we recognise that the efficacy of Integrated Business Support Services and human capital management is dependent upon having up-to-date knowledge, skills, capabilities, experience and training.
 These attributes are imperative to develop an individual's employability and the potential for career enhancement.
-Mindful of all these factors and the employment challenges facing both employers and employees in South Africa today, Primeserv focuses on skills and capacity development through training and learnership programmes, many of which are aimed specifically at our youth.
+Mindful of all these factors and the employment challenges facing both employers and employees in South Africa today, Primeserv focuses on skills and capacity development for the country's youth through learnership programmes, all of which enhance individual employability and the potential for career advancement.

-In understanding our clients' needs, Primeserv combines a collaborative approach with ongoing solution-focused innovation.
-In our own business, we seek to foster a culture of inclusiveness, teamwork and a passion for excellence in client service.
-This is driven by an overarching philosophy of continuous improvement and conscious and responsible leadership at all levels.
+Primeserv's offering is driven by an overarching philosophy of continuous improvement.
+In understanding our clients' needs, we combine a collaborative approach with ongoing solutions-focused innovation.
+In our own business, we have found that encouraging responsible leadership at all levels is key in fostering a culture of inclusiveness, teamwork and a passion for excellence in client service.